Hair care history: hair care through ages

 MIDDLE AGES AND RENAISSANCE

 Trotula di Ruggiero, a celebrity of the period, wrote her work about cosmetics including hair care and her pieces of advice were widely followed.
-For colouring he advised shell of walnut, oak apples, oriental crocus and henna, while hair growth was intended to be encouraged with a mixture of barley bread, salt and bear fat.
+For colouring, he advised shell of walnut, oak apples, oriental crocus and henna.
+Hair growth was intended to be encouraged with a mixture of barley bread, salt and bear fat.
 In addition elm bark, linseed and the root of reed said to have the same effect if they were cooked with goat milk or water.
-The problem caused by dandruff was solved by vinegar, rosemary, mint and other herbs.
+They solved the problem, caused by dandruff, with vinegar, rosemary, mint and other herbs.

 The Renaissance was kind of general rebirth.
 Changes happened in culture, religion and of course also in hairstyles.
 Blond hair become really very popular and desired.
 Even Nostradamus wrote his own work about elixirs of beauty and gave advice to women about how to gain this hair colour.
 His unctions contained ashes, rainwater, lemon, linseed, safflower, cumin and also some ingredients that sound really strange if the work is about hair care.
 These were the moulted skin of a snake, oil of a live lizard or fat bacon just for a few examples.
 It is still natural, but besides vegetable matter, they opened to zoogenic ingredients.

 From the 20th century, it was not the noblesse, but the cinema to define the fashion.
 The fashion, which was so unsteady just like the happenings in the history of the century.
-Political, economical or social events all had their effects on hairstyles which became a was of showing what people thought, what values they kept worth to follow, or denied to follow.
+Political, economical or social events all had their effects on hairstyles.
+They could show what people thought, what values they kept worth to follow or denied to follow.
 This century brought the first perm machines, hair dryers and such big names in cosmetic industry like L’oreal, Clairol, Revlon or Schwarzkopf.
 It all meant that these days were not about home-made mixtures like in the past.
 If we have a look at hair care today, we can easily see that it has become an industry, since people bought their first shampoo or special products for hair colouring.